SubLim3JS/SubLim3-JukeBox/README.md

 # SubLim3 JukeBox
 SubLim3 JukeBox Files - This will create a folder with SubLim3's custom configs.
-They will need to be moved to their respective folders within the 'RPi-Jukebox-RFID' folders.
+They will then be moved to their respective folders within the 'RPi-Jukebox-RFID' folders.

 ## Development Notes
 <p>This is based on <a href="https://github.com/MiczFlor/RPi-Jukebox-RFID">PhonieBox</a>.</p>